tlswg/tls13-spec/draft-ietf-tls-tls13.md

 "illegal_parameter" alert.
-Otherwise, when sending the new ClientHello, the client MUST replace the original "key_share" extension with one containing only a new KeyShareEntry for the group indicated in the selected_group field.
+Otherwise, when sending the new ClientHello, the client MUST replace the original "key_share" extension with one containing only a new KeyShareEntry for the group indicated in the selected_group field of the triggering HelloRetryRequest.

 If using (EC)DHE key establishment, servers offer exactly one KeyShareEntry in the ServerHello.
-This value MUST correspond to the KeyShareEntry value offered by the client that the server has selected for the negotiated key exchange.
+This value MUST be in the same group as the KeyShareEntry value offered by the client that the server has selected for the negotiated key exchange.
-Servers MUST NOT send a KeyShareEntry for any group not indicated in the "supported_groups" extension.
+Servers MUST NOT send a KeyShareEntry for any group not indicated in the "supported_groups" extension and
+MUST NOT send a KeyShareEntry when using the "psk_ke" PskKeyExchangeMode.
-If a HelloRetryRequest was received, the client MUST verify that the selected NamedGroup matches that supplied in the selected_group field and MUST abort the handshake with an "illegal_parameter" alert if it does not.
+If a HelloRetryRequest was received by the client, the client MUST verify that the selected NamedGroup in the ServerHello is the same as that in the HelloRetryRequest.
+If this check fails, the client MUST abort the handshake with an "illegal_parameter" alert.

 ####  Diffie-Hellman Parameters {#ffdhe-param}